Store cupboard essentials every kitchen must have

 20. Vinegars

-If you have white wine, red wine, balsamic, sherry and rice vinegars in the cupboard, you should have your bases covered.
-They keep well, so you don’t have to worry too much about buying vinegar that you’ll use less often.
+If you have white wine, red wine, balsamic, sherry and rice vinegars in your cupboard, you should have all your bases covered.
+They keep well, so you don't have to worry too much about buying vinegar that you’ll use less often.
 Try using different vinegars in salad dressings – if you work on the general rule that you need three parts oil to one part vinegar, you'll get good results.
 Add garlic, mustard and fresh herbs as you like.

 19. Peanut butter